The Central Midfielder – Playmaker | Are the attributes a key to creativity?

 The Roaming Playmaker will often camp on the edge of the penalty area looking for room to shoot to try that killer ball which creates a goal scoring opportunity.

-The RP is only available with a Support duty.
+The role is only available with a Support duty.

 What’s missing from our player? – Preferred Moves